HTML Semantics: What Developers Need to Know

 • Accessibility

 Screen readers and other assistive technologies can better understand the content of a web page because of semantic HTML.
-This is essential if you want to make sure that everyone can use and access your website.
+This is essential to ensure everyone can use and access your website.

 • Search engine optimization (SEO)